abik11/todo-app-express/README.md

 # todo-app-server
 This is some kind my of playground to test and learn stuff connected to Node.js and **Express** which seem to be really cool technologies.
 By now you can find here:
+* **express** - configuring some routing with rest api, template engine and static files with some basic error handling
+* **handlebars** - example of templates and how to use them with express
 * **multer** - little example of image uploading
 * **mongoose** - example of how to connect and retrive data from MongoDB through Mongoose